Feed on Posts or Comments

 I may have to disassemble one of the old NiCad battery packs and see what sort of cells are used in it.
 It might be possible to physically replace the cells with nickel-metal hydride (NiMH) cells.
 NiMH offers much higher amp-hour capacities than NiCad and reduces the memory effect almost entirely.
 NiMH does have higher self-discharge rates than Lithium Ion, which may be why Home Depot decided to go with Lithium Ion and not offer NiMH-based batteries in the 18V line.
 Back to the DIY battery modification, though; if I did upgrade the cells in the 18V shell, would I be able to charge it with the new Ryobi charger?
 I think the charge profiles for NiCad, NiMH, and Lithium Ion may all be different, and certainly the Ryobi One 18V charger was not designed to handle NiMH.
 Any advice from battery aficionados out there?

-5 Responses to “On the Home Front: Ryobi and Batteries”
+14 thoughts on “On the Home Front: Ryobi and Batteries

 If it is any consolation, I have had the same discharge-recharge problem with my DeWalt cordless drill.
 I’ll have to look and see if they have an improved battery set.